RayyanNafees/pb-admin/README.md

 ```bash
 bun run dev
 ```

+## TODO
+- [ ] create it offline-first with service workers
+- [ ] Use the pocketbase `/hash` endpoint to check for cloud changes to sync with the client on connection
+- [ ] A method to check for user connectivity over fetch
+- [ ] Storing images in IndexedDB using Dexie

 ---

 > This project currently works on Linux, if u want to run it on any other OS (eg. Windows) do change the Pocketbase executable from `server` folder by dowloading from their [docs](https://pocketbase.io/docs)